 Tikkun Olam (Social Action)

-- Collecting Publix gift cards during the High Holy Days to benefit Alpert Jewish Family and Children’s Service;
+- We collect and donate Publix gift cards during the High Holy Days to benefit families supported by Alpert Jewish Family and Children’s Service.